 When Your Policy Steps In: Covered Perils Explained

-Most standard homeowners insurance policies cover tree damage caused by a sudden, accidental event — these are known as "covered perils."
-If a tree crashes into your roof because of a violent storm or a lightning strike splits your oak in two and it lands on your garage, your dwelling coverage (Coverage A) or other structures coverage (Coverage B) will typically kick in to pay for repairs, minus your deductible.
+Most standard homeowners insurance policies cover tree damage caused by a sudden, accidental event, known as a "covered peril."
+If a tree crashes into your roof during a violent storm or a lightning strike splits your oak in two and it lands on your garage, your dwelling coverage (Coverage A) or other structures coverage (Coverage B) will typically pay for repairs, minus your deductible.

 Here are the most commonly covered perils for tree damage: